Royal Aloha

 Many listings explicitly advertise covered parking—for example, 'One (1) Covered parking stall on lobby level,' 'one covered PARKING space in the LL,' and 'comes with a covered parking stall.'
 At least 8–10 remarks reference covered or secured covered parking, showing strong, repeated confirmation across multiple agent remarks that covered parking is available to some units.

-I looked for wording like deeded parking, owned stall, parking included in deed, or stall included with title.
-The remarks only describe assigned, covered, secured, or rented parking, which does not indicate deeded ownership.
+I looked for terms like deeded parking, owned stall, or parking included in deed and found none.
+The remarks instead say the stall is assigned, secured, covered, or rented nearby, which does not support deeded parking.

 No analysis available